The Performance Trap in Men (When Self-Worth Is Tied to Achievement)

 You are enough—right now, without performing.

-If you’re tired of feeling like your worth depends on how well you perform, you’re not alone—and you don’t have to keep living this way.
+If you feel like your worth is tied to how well you perform—and it’s affecting your confidence or your relationships—you don’t have to keep living this way.

 Start with a free 15-minute consultation to see if working together feels like a good fit.